AyeshaAliAwan12/AyeshaAliAwan12/README.md

 #### Talking about my personal stuff:

-- 🙋‍♀️ Freelance LaTeX & MATLAB Expert on Fiverr and Instagram
+- 🙋‍♀️ Freelance LaTeX & MATLAB Expert  Instagram
 - ✨ BS Mathematics Graduate from Air University, Islamabad
 - 📊 Currently working in the Finance Department at Lucky Core Industries (Excel focused)
 - 🧠 Passionate about AI, Research, and Freelancing